Chivalry Upholding the Pillars of Civilization:

-Chivalry Upholding Values as Pillars of Civilization The Chivalric Way of Life as Practical Activities in the Modern World
+Chivalric Way of Life as Practical Solutions for the Modern World

-Much of the heritage of humanity which the original Knights Templar preserved and developed is fascinating history, revealing many “secrets” which are much desired by seekers worldwide, and giving practical solutions to many problems of modern society.
+Much of the heritage of humanity which the original Knights Templar preserved and developed is knowledge from ancient history, revealing many “secrets” which are much desired by seekers worldwide, and giving practical solutions to many problems of modern society.
 Such inspirational topics of great public interest served to perpetuate the prestige of the Order, and facilitated the popularization of Templarism in the modern era.

-A concise understanding of Chivalry and chivalric values is also essential to defining the activities of the Templar Order, which its Knights and Dames pursue in real-world practice.
-Meaningful activities reflecting the values of Chivalry are perhaps the most important and tangible characteristic of the Order.
+A concise understanding of Chivalry is also essential to defining the activities of the restored Templar Order, which its Knights and Dames pursue in real-world practice.
+Meaningful activities reflecting the values of Chivalry are perhaps the most important and tangible characteristic of the modern Order.

 Code of Chivalry Reflecting Values of Nobility